fhiso/legacy-format/media-type-spec.md

     - "Unconstrained", effectively meaning ∞
     - "Unconstrained with no CONC", effectively meaning ∞ and prohibiting structures with tag `CONC` even in tier-1.

-There are four parameters that are sets of strings.
+There are four parameters that are sets of *strings*.
 Two (`Tag` and `XrefID`) limit contents of *structures* and all four constrain serialised representations.
 The serialisation-only sets (`LineSep` and `Delim`) are limited to range over a specific set of characters characters in order to facilitate [Character encoding detection].